imixs/imixs-adapters/imixs-adapters-wopi/README.md

 ## UI Controls

-The control of closing the editor or saving the content is in this concept part of your application.
+The control of closing the editor or saving the content in this concept is part of your application.
 So in the example above the application shows two buttons to save the content and to close the editor.

 ## Updating the File Content by Callback method

-When a file was saved by LibreOffice Online, the data is posted to the WOPI Host endpoint '/wopi/files/{name}/contents'.
+When a file was saved by the Office interface, the data is posted to the WOPI Host endpoint '/wopi/files/{name}/contents'.
 The file content is not directly stored.
 It is cached into the local wopi file cache on the Wopi Host.
 An application can provide a saveCallback method to be triggered after a file was updated.

 	// define save callback when a file was updated.... imixsWopi.saveCallback = uiSaveCallback;